wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= Fix to use separate CC: email header.

 = 3.1.3.1 =
 - (05 Feb 2012) - Fix vCita had some uninitialized variable errors when debugging is on.